paintparty/jus/README.md

 <br>

 ## Roadmap
-Based on usage patterns and subject to community feeback going forward, here is a short list of features being considered:
+Based on usage patterns and subject to community feedback going forward, here is a short list of features being considered:

+- Support idiomatic new project templates for various dialects.
+Currently, the new project wizard produces a deps.edn project structure and bb.edn for JVM clojure projects.

 - Leverage the TUI to expose the functionality of existing deps.edn project utility libs such as [neil](https://github.com/babashka/neil), similar to how **jus** currently dispatches to [deps-new](https://github.com/seancorfield/deps-new)